 Emma Barnett is an award-winning journalist and broadcaster.

-On Thursdays and Fridays Emma’s 5Live prime time programme takes live radio to places it wouldn’t normally go and uncovers news stories that surprise and inform her audience.
+On Thursdays Emma’s 5Live prime time programme takes live radio to places it wouldn’t normally go and uncovers news stories that surprise and inform her audience.
 She also creates a space where high profile guests and listeners alike can have conversations on air they would normally hold in private.
 Emma’s show also shares breaking news in a unique fashion, allowing her listeners to shape the day’s agenda.

-On BBC 5Live she also presents The Hit List, a fast-paced innovative Sunday evening show which counts down the nation’s top 40 news stories, based on their digital reading habits.
+On BBC 5Live she also presented The Hit List, a fast-paced innovative Sunday evening show which counts down the nation’s top 40 news stories, based on their digital reading habits.
 It has been praised for reflecting the “real people’s news agenda”.

 Emma regularly presents BBC Radio 4’s Woman’s Hour – a lifelong dream realised and is the youngest presenter in the programme’s history to do so.
 As part of her ongoing work for the show, she chairs the Woman’s Hour Power List – rewarding the UK’s top women every year for their achievements and records in-depth features.
-A stand-out project was her retracing of Sylvia Pankhurst’s footsteps for a special Woman’s Hour series covering the lives of working women in today’s Britain.v
+A stand-out project was her retracing of Sylvia Pankhurst’s footsteps for a special Woman’s Hour series covering the lives of working women in today’s Britain.

 She was previously the Sunday drive-time host on LBC, where she cut her radio teeth.